vgarlepp/project_01_ENGI301/README.md

 In order to run the code, connect your Pocketbeagle to your desktop, ensure it is connected to the network, and open the Cloud9 IDE.
 Open all 3 scripts included in the "code" folder.
 Ensure that you have the following python version 3+ installed, and run the following commands:

-sudo apt-get update
+sudo apt-get update;

-sudo apt-get install build-essential python-dev python-setuptools python-smbus -y sudo apt-get install python-pip python3-pip -y sudo apt-get install zip sudo pip3 install --upgrade setuptools sudo pip3 install --upgrade Adafruit_BBIO sudo pip3 install adafruit-blinka
+sudo apt-get install build-essential python-dev python-setuptools python-smbus -y;

+sudo apt-get install python-pip python3-pip -y;

+sudo apt-get install zip;

+sudo pip3 install --upgrade setuptools;

+sudo pip3 install --upgrade Adafruit_BBIO;

+sudo pip3 install adafruit-blinka;

 In addition, install the following python libraries/functionalities for this project (import code is included in the python scripts):

-Pillow (PIL)
-colorsys
-time
-numpy
-io
-board
-random
-math
-adafruit_mpu6050
+Pillow (PIL); colorsys; time; numpy; io; board; random; math; adafruit_mpu6050

 Then run this command: